UfukCemDELICE/Cryptography-Application/README.md

 # Cryptography-Application
-This work is my term project for Cryptography and Computer Security course.
+This work was a homework for Cryptography and Computer Security course.
+This application allows the user encrypt the plaintext in 5 different classical cryptography algorithms, which are Beaufort - Autokey - Caesar - Vigenere - Scytale Cipher; For that, secretpy library have been used